mosn/htnn/docs/controller/observability.md

 ## Metrics

-By default, the controller exposes metrics via `http://127.0.0.1:10080/metrics`, in the Prometheus format:
+By default, the controller exposes metrics via `http://0.0.0.0:10080/metrics`, which can be changed by passing `--metrics-bind-address $another_addr` option (for example, `--metrics-bind-address :11080`) when starting the controller.

+The metrics is in the Prometheus format:

 ```
 ...